CityOfZion/neo-tools/README.md

 # List the price of neo and total net worth for 10 shares by coinmarketcap valuation.
 # Note: in this version you cannot list all symbols for cmc as you can with binance
-node get_worth -s neo -a 10
+node getMarketValue -s neo -a 10

 # list the price of neousdt and total net worth for 3 shares by binance valuation
 # ticker names found at https://api.binance.com/api/v3/ticker/price
 # weight 1 for binance

-node get_worth -s neousdt -a 3 -x binance
+node getMarketValue -s neousdt -a 3 -x binance

 # list the price of all symbols that have "NEO" in the name and multiply their value by 2

-node get_worth.js -a 2 -x binance | grep NEO -A 1
+node getMarketValue.js -a 2 -x binance | grep NEO -A 1

 # list the price of all symbols on binance times 2 units
-node get_worth.js -a 2 -x binance
+node getMarketValue.js -a 2 -x binance

 cd src/nodejs/exchange/binance/cli/